-From booking through the wrong website to overlooking resort fees, these errors can cost you money
+From booking on the wrong website to overlooking resort fees, these rewards errors can cost you on your next hotel stay.

 Hotel loyalty programs and travel credit cards can make booking hotel stays more rewarding, but only if you understand the rules of the game.

 Before booking your next hotel stay, make sure you avoid these common mistakes.